Skip to main content

 EXPLAIN Options

--- Basic plan (estimates only)
+-- Basic plan (estimates only -- does NOT run the query)

 EXPLAIN SELECT * FROM orders WHERE user_id = 123;

--- With actual execution (runs the query!)
+-- With actual execution (RUNS the query!
+Be careful with INSERT/UPDATE/DELETE)

 EXPLAIN ANALYZE SELECT * FROM orders WHERE user_id = 123;

--- Full analysis with buffer stats
+-- Full analysis with buffer stats (the gold standard for production debugging)

 EXPLAIN (ANALYZE, BUFFERS, TIMING, FORMAT TEXT)